 - Sanitized dishes can be wiped dry and then stacked, as long as it’s done promptly after washing.
 Myth: Once dishes are sanitized, they should always be allowed to air dry and then stacked and put away.
 Wiping a sanitized dish with a cloth runs the risk of introducing a source of contamination onto the dish.

 - With today’s commercial dishwashers, prescraping is not necessary.
 Myth: While machines do a better job cleaning than ever before and may reduce the amount of prescraping, it is still an integral part of the dishwashing process to ensure proper sanitization after dishes are rinsed.

 - There are only three types of commercial sanitizers approved by the FDA for use in low temperature (chemical sanitizing) commercial dishwashers.
-Fact: The only types of sanitizers approved by the FDA are a quaternary (quat) ammonium solution, a chlorine-based solution or an iodine-based solution.
+MYTH: The primary types of sanitizers approved by the FDA are a quaternary (quat) ammonium solution, a chlorine-based solution or an iodine-based solution.
+Other sanitizers can be used if they are applied in accordance with the EPA-registered label use instructions.
 Consult your chemical provider for the best type of solution for your operation; and, ensure the proper concentration — as specified by the chemical manufacturer — is used to ensure sanitization.
 Using the appropriate sanitizer test strips will help you measure the concentration for the type of chemical being used.

 - Commercial dishwashers do an acceptable job in meeting FDA Food Code standards for sanitization.
 Fact: Yes, if they have been certified by a nationally recognized standards organization, such as NSF, if they have been installed properly and, most importantly, are correctly maintained and operated.